SkylineCommunications/dataminer-docs/connector-help/connector_help/ONATi_delair_Etsiline_32.md

 The parameters on the General page are retrieved via element connections from the [Advantech ADAM6050](xref:Connector_help_Advantech_ADAM6050).

-For more information on element connections, see [Virtual elements](https://help.dataminer.services/dataminer/#t=DataMinerUserGuide/part_2/elements/Virtual_elements.htm) in the DataMiner Help.
+For more information on element connections, see [Virtual elements used for element connections](xref:Virtual_elements#virtual-elements-used-for-element-connections).